 In 1916, the Fair was taken over by the newly organized Orange County Farm Bureau.
 The first OC Fair Board was elected in 1925 and the Fair relocated to Anaheim, across the street from the Orange County Hospital.
 In 1925, a rodeo and carnival were added to the Fair.

 After World War II, the state formed the 32nd District Agricultural Association and made it responsible for the Fair.
 The state then purchased land occupied by the Santa Ana Army Air Base and some of it was earmarked for a new fairground.
 The Fair was first held at the new site in 1949 and it soon was designated as the permanent Fairgrounds.
 In 1953, the City of Costa Mesa was incorporated and the fairgrounds became part of the new city.

-The OC Fair has grown from a small, five-day celebration to a 23-day festival that is one of Orange County’s most eagerly awaited annual events.
+The OC Fair has grown from a small, three-day celebration to a 23-day festival that is one of Orange County’s most eagerly awaited annual events.

 Our mission: Celebrating Orange County’s communities, interests, agriculture and heritage.